EyalRafian/Cryptocurrencies-Analysis/README.md

 ## Description

 A streamlit app with FastAPI backend for crypto screening and analysis.
-These microservices communicate with each other through HTTP.
-Each folder is a microservice.
+These microservices communicate with each other through HTTP, Each folder is a microservice.

 ## Quick start